vikasdeep01/Learning_Frontend/learning_css/09_position_properties.md

 position: relative;

-//REVIEW -  sets property according to properties
+//REVIEW -  sets property according to need like top bottom z index

 //NOTE - Why to use :